ahgittin/brooklyn-repo-split/README.md

 ## Steps

-Steps 1 and 2 are done and checked in as branches at https://github.com/ahgittin/incubator-brooklyn .
+Steps 1 and 2 are done and checked in as `reorg*` branches at https://github.com/ahgittin/incubator-brooklyn .

-Step 3 has been run and the results checked in here (`*-whitelist.full.txt`)
+Step 3 has been run and the results checked in here (`*-whitelist.full.gen.txt`).

 *All steps will need re-run as more changes are pushed to incubator (or any corresponding changes applied to those branches).*

+The steps are now pretty quick, with 1 taking <1m, 2 taking 20m, 3 taking 3m, on my box.
+Step 4 takes the longest, about 15m per sub-repo or 1h30m total.

 ## References